HermanL02/WarwickUniversity-Notes/202406/Interim Reports.md

 ### Details

 # Project Management and Future Plan
 During this process, Git is mostly used as the version control tool.
-Git issues and Jira was used to create new issues and provide a
+Git issues and Jira was used to create new issues and provide a self-sprint period.
+In this part, CI/CD is used as the main tool
 # Evaluation